 The new town grew, structures such as schools, hotels, bakeries and all the businesses that make a town come to life began to appear.
 The railroad brought prosperity and eternal hope.

 Today, LeRoy is a viable community of just under 1,000 population located north of the Minnesota-Iowa border 40 miles south of Rochester and 30 miles southeast of Austin.
-State Route 56 goes through downtown LeRoy and the other Prairie Visions towns of Taopi, Adams, and Rose Creek to Interstate 90 northwest 26 miles.
+State Highway 56 goes through downtown LeRoy and the othr b Visions towns of Taopi, Adams, and Rose Creek to Interstate 90 northwest 26 miles.
 It is seven miles west to U.S. 63, a widely-traveled route connecting northeast Iowa with southeast Minnesota.

-The city has an active business section, including two Banks, Bowling Alley, Restaurants, a lively weekly newspaper, the Mower County Independent, and more!
+The city has an active business district, including two banks, bowling alley, estaurants, a lively weekly newspaper, the Mower County Independent, and an innovative school district.

 The city is served by an elected Mayor, four elected council members and a full-time City Clerk.
-The city also has an active Economic Development Authority and two full-time city maintenance guys.
+The city also has an active Economic Development Authority and two full-time city maintenance employees.